Panasonic GH4 versus Panasonic GH5

-If the count of relative strengths (bullet points above) is taken as a measure, the GH5 emerges as the winner of the match-up (7 : 5 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the GH5 emerges as the winner of the match-up (8 : 6 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the GH4 or the GH5.
-User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
-This is why hands-on reviews by experts are important.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the GH4 and the GH5 in practical situations.
+At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
+This is where reviews by experts come in.
 The table below summarizes the assessments of some of the best known camera review sites.
 You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Panasonic GH4 (⇒ rgt)||HiRec||85/100 Gold||5/5||5/5||5/5||2014||1,499||discont.||check|

 |Panasonic GH5 (⇒ lft)||HiRec||85/100 Gold||4.5/5||5/5||5/5||2017||1,999||latest||check|